Skip to main content

 child.get(Service2); // Error - Service1 not found

-As you can see, Service2 depends on Service1, and the fromSelf decorator tells DI: "When creating an instance of Service1, use only the same injector that will create an instance of Service2, and do not need to refer to the parent injector".
-When the parent injector is created, it is passed both required services, so when the Service2 token is requested, it will successfully resolve the dependency and issue an instance of this class.
+As you can see, Service2 depends on Service1, and the fromSelf decorator tells DI: "When creating an instance of Service1, use only the same injector that creates the instance of Service2, and do not refer to the parent injector".
+When the parent injector is created, it is given both required services, so when requesting the token Service2 it will successfully resolve the dependency and return an instance of that class.

-But when creating a child injector, Service1 was not passed to it, so when requesting a Service2 token, it will not be able to resolve the dependency of this service.
-If you remove the fromSelf decorator from the constructor, the child injector will successfully resolve the Service2 dependency.
+But when creating the child injector, Service1 was not passed to it, so when requesting the token Service2 it will not be able to resolve that service's dependency.
+If you remove the fromSelf decorator from the constructor, then the child injector will successfully resolve the dependency for Service2.

 skipSelf

-The skipSelf decorator is used more often than fromSelf, but also rarely.
+The skipSelf decorator is used more often than fromSelf, but still rarely.

 import { injectable, skipSelf, Injector } from '@ditsmod/core';